tsucres/HNScraper/README.md

 ### Fetch list of posts
-A list of post is any of the HN pages defined in `HNScraper.PostListPageName`
+A list of posts is any of the HN pages defined in `HNScraper.PostListPageName`

 [`news`](https://news.ycombinator.com/news)
 [`front`](https://news.ycombinator.com/front)